mrandrewandrade/data-warehousing-and-mining-MSCI-446-notes/README.md

 1. Forward Selection
 Try each variable one by one and find the one the lowest sum of squares error
   - not used in practice

-2. Backward Selection
+2. Backward Selection (more practical than FS)
-Try with all the variables and remove the worse one (greedy algorithm)
+Try with all the variables and remove the worse one (greedy algorithm) (bad variable = highest impact on SSQ)
   - has python implementation
 3. Shrinkage
-LASSO: uses matrix algebra to shrink coefficient to help with eliminating
+  - LASSO: uses matrix algebra to shrink coefficient to help with eliminating variables

-### Remove Outliers
+Why not use all the variables/features? --> Risk of overfitting

+Linear regression is very sensitive to outliers.
+OK to remove outliers for building models

+#### Risks of removing Outliers
 - can remove good data if it doesn't fit the model
-- linear regression is a model of convenient fiction "Linearize the model simplifes the model based on the data you have"
+- linear regression is a model of convenient fiction "Linearize the model simplifies the model based on the data you have"

 # Part 4